MarkusRosen/markusrosen.github.io/_posts/2022-08-16-get-into-data-science.md

 ### Hyperparameter tuning

-[![Optuna](../assets/img/post6/optuna.png)](https://optuna.org/)

 Sooner or later, you will need to tune some or all hyperparameters of your machine learning model or deep neural network.
 For this, multiple great libraries are available with a multitude of optimization algorithms.

+#### Optuna

+[![Optuna](../assets/img/post6/optuna.png)](https://optuna.org/)

 In my experience, the best of all in terms of API usability, available methods, and fast results is [Optuna](https://optuna.org/).
 They implement tree-parzen-estimators and multi-objective-tree-parzen-estimators, allowing you to find a great set of hyperparameters with very few iterations.
 The documentation is also in-depth and gets you started quickly.

 ## Conclusion